AWS: Creating a subdomain forward to Amazon WorkMail

-In order to start sending emails from a specific domain, you'll first need to configure WorkMail.
+To start sending emails from a specific domain, you'll first need to configure WorkMail.

 Step 2 - Create a bucket

 The purpose of a bucket is to host an inexpensive web server that will serve as your redirect.
-If you use GoDaddy for domain ownership, they offer a feature called domain forwarding but since we're using Route53, we have to create an S3 bucket.
+If you use GoDaddy for domain ownership, they offer a feature called domain forwarding, but since we're using Route53, we have to create an S3 bucket.